In this section:

 - The Web server is on another computer (remote host).
 Files on the server are available through the FTP/SFTP/FTPS protocol, through a network share, or a mounted drive.

 Note that IntelliJ IDEA assumes that all development, debugging, and testing is done on your computer and then the code is deployed to a production environment.
-For detailed reasoning of this approach, see Working with Web Servers: Copying Files
+For detailed reasoning of this approach, see Web Servers: Copying Files

 Let's define the terms and their meaning in the context of synchronization between IntelliJ IDEA and servers.